-Linux operating systems comes with various set of tools allowing you to manipulate the Wireless Extensions and monitor wireless networks.
-This is a list of tools used for wireless network monitoring tools that can be used from your laptop or desktop system to find out network speed, bit rate, signal quality/strength, and much more.
+Linux operating systems come with a various set of tools allowing you to manipulate the Wireless Extensions and monitor wireless networks.
+Here is a list of Linux tools used for wireless network monitoring tools that can be used from your laptop or desktop system to find out wifi network speed, bit rate, signal quality/strength, and more.

 A regular question from my mailbag: